Does High Blood Sugar Make You Sleepy? Here’s Why And Tips

 Other Common Causes of Fatigue

-Having prolonged periods of fatigue is different than feeling tired or having low energy.
+Having prolonged periods of fatigue is different from feeling tired or having low energy.
 Fatigue may make you feel tired, but it will also cause a lack of motivation, low energy, and decreased quality of life.
 There are many possible causes of fatigue.
-Fatigue can also occur due to certain lifestyle choices such as poor diet and physical inactivity.
+Fatigue can also occur due to certain lifestyle choices, such as poor diet and physical inactivity.

 • Hormonal imbalances